sdeleon28/vimrc/README.md

 ### Colors

 I'm using the lucario color theme.
 In order for it to play nice with iTerm, you have to import some color settings into your iTerm profile.
-Unfortunately, I didn't document this when I did it, so you might need to google how to do that. **TODO**: Document this process.
+To do that, follow the instructions in lucario's [README](https://github.com/raphamorim/lucario#iterm) file.